-DBSCAN in Python (with example dataset)
+DBSCAN clustering algorithm in Python (with example dataset)

 What is DBSCAN?